thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-You might expect that `./header.component.html` is a path relative to the `header.component.ts` file and that component-relative paths should work, right?
-Nope, you get another **404 Not found Exception**.
+We might expect that `./header.component.html` is a path relative to the `header.component.ts` file and that component-relative paths should work, right?
+Instead, we get another **404 Not found Exception**.

 Remember we noted that the paths are relative to the Application Root **at load time**?
 Since we are using the package `src/app/header/header.component.*`, then our files obviously are not at the app root.
 We could use a gulp or grunt task to deploy to a `dist` directory and have all our components in the dist root directory.